Ghitzarino/IMDB-Film-Rating-App/README.md

 On the next run, the application successfully parses the saved data, enabling real data persistence.

 4) GUI:
-A functional graphical interface demonstrates connectivity between the backend and frontend.
+A functional graphical interface demonstrates connectivity between the backend and frontend using Swing.
 Focused on showcasing the integration rather than replicating all CLI features.

 5) Key Features: